Skip to content

 Another black day for independent journalism

 After the brutal attack on the staff of the French satirical weekly Charlie Hebdo in Paris yesterday, journalists, cartoonists, politicians and the general public rallied worldwide to defend the freedom of speech.
-Many a front page of today’s newspapers showed the cartoons for which chief editor Charb (Stéphane Charbonnier) and 11 other were brutally murdered by Said and Cherif Kouachi, two brothers in their early thirties.
-(A third suspect, the 18 year old Hamyd Mourad says he was at school at the time of the killings, which his classmates confirmed.)
+Many a front page of today's newspapers showed the cartoons for which chief editor Charb (Stéphane Charbonnier) and 11 others were brutally murdered by Said and Cherif Kouachi, two brothers in their early thirties.
+(A third suspect, the 18-year-old Hamyd Mourad says he was at school at the time of the killings, which his classmates confirmed.)

 Some media condemned the act itself, yet cropped pictures of Charb holding covers of Charlie Hebdo depicting Muhammad.
 Among those that blurred or cropped the photos are The Associated Press, The New York Daily News, The Telegraph and the widely influential television station CNN.
 In an internal memo to the staff senior editorial director Richard Griffiths wrote: